Nikolai Sukhanov: Early revolutionary activities

 In 1900–1902 he traveled through Russia, and met with several revolutionaries (e.g. Lenin, Trotsky, Martov, and Chernov) in Paris.
 In 1903 he began to study Philology and Philosophy in Moscow, and joined the Socialist Revolutionary Party.
-Sukhanov was busy with propaganda on agrarian reform and lecturing.
-Following his arrest in May 1904 for being in possession of illegal literature, he was given an 18-month sentence in the Taganka Prison.
+Sukhanov became active in propaganda on agrarian reform and lecturing.
+Following his arrest in May 1904 for possession of illegal literature, he was given an 18-month sentence in the Taganka Prison.

-After he was liberated by the crowd in October 1905, he took part in the uprising in Moscow in December.
-Sukhanov became a contributor to Russkoe Bogatstvo (Russian Wealth) and published (legally) two books on agricultural reform.
-He was involved in the Socialist Revolutionary Party and argued with the leaders how to explain the Narodniks and Marxism in the right way.
-He was rearrested in 1911 and sentenced to exile in Archangelsk.
-(In the meantime his wife left him and moved to Poland with her two sons.
-Sukhanov remarried Galina Flaksermann) Following his release early March, and having benefited of the amnesty during the festivities of Romanov Tercentenary, he returned to St. Petersburg, where he became an editor of the radical journal Sovremennik (Contemporary) and Letopis (Chronicle). published by Maxim Gorky.
+After he was liberated by a crowd in October 1905, he took part in the uprising in Moscow in December.
+Sukhanov became a contributor to Russkoe Bogatstvo (Russian Wealth) and legally published two books on agricultural reform.
+He was involved in the Socialist Revolutionary Party and argued with its leaders on how to properly interpret the Narodniks and Marxism.
+He was rearrested in 1911 and sentenced to exile in Arkhangelsk.
+During this period his wife left him and moved to Poland with her two sons, after which Sukhanov remarried Galina Flaksermann.
+Following his release in early March, and having benefited from the amnesty during the festivities of the Romanov Tercentenary, he returned to St. Petersburg, where he became an editor of the radical journal Sovremennik (Contemporary) and Letopis (Chronicle). published by Maxim Gorky.
 He worked under his own name for the Ministry of Agriculture.
 As an internationalist he opposed Russia going into war with Germany and Austria.

 The February Revolution (1917)

-At the beginning of the revolution, Sukhanov was attached to no party in particular.
+At the beginning of the revolution, Sukhanov was not attached to any party in particular.
 During the February Revolution in 1917 Sukhanov was one of the founding members of the executive committee of the Petrograd Soviet.
 An advocate of peace negotiations, Sukhanov opposed the aggressive war policies of Alexander Kerensky and Alexander Guchkov, members of the Russian Provisional Government.
-Sukhanov had been friendly with Anatoly Lunacharsky but did not follow the latter when he joined the Bolsheviks.
+Sukhanov had been friendly with Anatoly Lunacharsky but did not follow the latter when Lunacharsky joined the Bolsheviks.
 He became an editor of Novaya Zhizn.

-While working at the Agrarian Institute of the Communist Academy, he opposed Stalin's extreme measures concerning the collectivization and industrialization.
+While working at the Agrarian Institute of the Communist Academy, he opposed Stalin's extreme measures concerning collectivization and industrialization.
 He was arrested in July 1930.
-He was sentenced at the 1931 Menshevik Trial, an early show trial by Stalin.
-Sukhanov was exiled to Tobolsk in Siberia with a 10-year prison sentence.
+At the 1931 Menshevik Trial, an early show trial by Stalin, Sukhanov was sentenced to exile to Tobolsk in Siberia with a 10-year prison sentence.
 He worked there as a German teacher.
 In 1937, he was accused of being a spy working for Nazi Germany and engaging in anti-Soviet agitation.
 He was sentenced to death by the tribunal of the Siberian Military District, and he was executed on 29 June 1940.